 Frequently Asked Questions

 Here are some of the most commonly asked questions about security cameras that you might have an interest in:

 How many cameras do I need for home security?

 4 to 6 cameras in the correct positions will be enough for full-proof secure home surveillance: 1 Front door, 1 Back door, 1 Interior common area, 1 Main stairway, or 1 Hallway

 Can wired security cameras be hacked?

-Wired cameras are more secure than the wireless once unless you have a physical breach.
+Wired cameras are more secure than wireless ones unless you have a physical breach.

 Do security cameras record all the time?

-Yes, they can record 24/7 if you set them to do so and keep as long as you have storage.
+Yes, they can record 24/7 if you set them to and keep them as long as you have storage.

-Getting your first security camera can be a little tricky because there are too many options in the market.
-Follow the tips above, to know how to choose security cameras, and be able to decide what you should get.
-Consider all the needs you have, and look for the right features that can fulfill those needs.
+Getting your first security camera can be tricky because there are too many options in the market.
+Follow the tips above, know how to choose security cameras, and decide what you should get.
+Consider all your needs, and look for the right features to fulfill those needs.